Today is Frappé Day. Most of us have a frappé of one kind or another in our lifetime.

 Which leads me to the Italian term: Frappuccino.
 In the last few years, I've had numerous types of Frappuccinos at Starbucks, most with chocolate.
+Unfortunately because of Covid19, I no longer go to restaurants or Starbucks, even for take-out.
 So here's a recipe for Starbucks' Oreo Frappuccino I found on StarbucksSecretMenu.net There are several 'Starbucks" secret menu recipes that you can order at Starbucks (you may need to know the recipe), but you can also make this at home.
 As always use the very best chocolate.

 Starbucks Oreo Frappucino

 8 ounces whole milk